 or if you're using LDAP try:

-The Calendar package seems to provide a CardDAV service, too.
+- The Calendar package seems to provide a CardDAV service, too.
 This is why "CardDAV" appears in DAVx⁵ accounts created for Synology Calendar.
 You can even create an address book using DAVx⁵.
 However, this feature is not officially supported and there's no user interface in the Calendar package.
-So, use the CardDAV server package instead (see below).
+So, use the CardDAV server or Synology Contacts instead (see below).

-The CardDAV Server package provides a CardDAV server with address book backend in the Web interface.
+The CardDAV Server provides a CardDAV server with a Web interface for the address book.

 CardDAV Base URL: